amihaiemil/amihaiemil.github.io/_posts/2016-01-24-selenium-and-junit-the-right-way.markdown

 }
 ```

-The code where the driver looks for the settings page button and clicks it,
+The code where the driver looks for the 'Settings' button and clicks it,
 you would find inside that ``settings()`` method's implementation.

 Now that we have everything in place, we have both easy maintainability and
 control over the tests.
-Also notice the reusability: you could pass this library
+Again, notice the reusability: you could pass this library
 to different people writing tests and be sure that all of them are using the same framework.

 To end this article, keep in mind that, because Selenium is such a complex and volatile tool, we
 need to have a real, proper architecture behind our UI tests.
 If you simply start writing
-procedural code to fetch a page and make some assertions, then your tests will most likely end up always being skipped because nobody will have the nerves to fix and/or stabilize them.
+procedural code to fetch elements and make some assertions, then your tests will most likely end up always being skipped because nobody will have the nerves to fix and/or stabilize them.